dao-xyz/peerbit/README.md

 ![tests](https://github.com/dao-xyz/peerbit/actions/workflows/ci.yml/badge.svg)

 ## P2P databases simplified
-Started originally as a fork of OrbitDB: A peer-to-peer database on top of IPFS supporting encryption, sharding and discoverability (searching).
+Started originally as a fork of OrbitDB: A peer-to-peer database on top of Libp2p and optionally IPFS supporting encryption, sharding and discoverability (searching).

 Peerbit provides an abstraction layer that lets you program with distributed data types.
 For example, ```String``` can be replaced with [DString](./packages/programs/data/string) (distributed string).
 Some datatypes, like [Document store](./packages/programs/data/document) are sharded automatically as long as there are not data dependencies between indiviudal documents.